mikkomultanen/Robotini-Racing-Simulator/README.md

 - `{ "action": "forward", "value": 0.5}\n` where value is the throttle value between 0 and 1.
 - `{ "action": "turn", "value": -0.1}\n` where value is the direction for the front wheels.
 1.0 is full left and -1.0 is full right.

+Prepare to process 60 frames per second using a single thread.

+Remember to use the TCP_NODELAY option in your bot TCP socket to ensure that the commands are sent without delay.

 ## RaceParameters

 The RaceParameters.json file can be used to control the operating mode of the Simulator.
 First of all, `mode` can be one of `development`, `race` or `playback` for different modes.